CSpanias/cspanias.github.io/_posts/2023-10-22-RootMe Write Up.md

 ### 3.3 Privilege Escalation

-The last task asks us to find a "weird" file with SUID permission and the `root.txt` file.
+The last task asks us to find a "weird" file with the SUID permission set as well as the `root.txt` file.
 Escalating privileges through SUID files is very common on CTFs, so our plan is as follows:
     1. Search and find the "weird" SUID file.
     2. Visit [GTFOBins](https://gtfobins.github.io/) to check how we can use it to perform privilege escalation.
-3. Search and read for `root.txt`.
+    3. Search for `root.txt`.

 1. Let's search for SUID files: